 After Meghan’s diagnosis, her mom, Marie, joined a Facebook group for parents of children with ASD.
 Through this group, she learned that Phoenix Children’s was seeking participants for a clinical trial testing a new treatment for ASD.

-Marie enrolled Meghan in the clinical trial, one of several led by Dr. Richard Frye, chief of Neurodevelopmental Disorders at the Barrow Neurological Institute at Phoenix Children’s and the director of the Autism Clinic.
+Marie enrolled Meghan in the clinical trial of a new ASD treatment at the Barrow Neurological Institute at Phoenix Children’s.

 Previous research has shown that some children with ASD have antibodies in their blood that prevent folate (vitamin B9) from getting to the brain, causing a deficiency.
 Folinic acid, also known as leucovorin calcium, is a reduced folate that can bypass those antibodies, allowing it to reach the brain.